Zaved101/Tulip-Tech-Assesment/README.md

-# QA Automation Framework – Online Application Testing

-This repository contains a scalable and maintainable test automation framework built using **Selenium WebDriver with Java** for UI testing and REST-assured for API testing.
-The framework follows the **Page Object Model (POM)** design pattern and includes utility classes, configuration management, and helper methods to support future test expansion.
+This repository contains a scalable and maintainable test automation framework built using **Playwright with Java**, **Maven**, and **TestNG** for UI testing.
+The framework follows the **Page Object Model (POM)** design pattern and includes configuration files, helper utilities, and reusable methods to support future test expansion.

 ---